NuNetwork/nunetwork.github.io/_pages/nushares.md

 Rates can be increased approximately 3% per day (0.002% per block), and can be decreased approximately 6% per day (0.004% per block) if necessary to ensure the network can be responsive to changing market conditions.

-## Data Feeds
+## Voting Feeds

-Shareholders can subscribe to the decisions made by a trusted person or group.
-Data feeds enable participation in securing the network by minting while delegating the responsibility of network management.
+Voting feeds enable shareholders to increase stability and security of the network without being deeply involved themselves.
+Shareholders can subscribe to the decisions of a trusted person or group that publishes decisions in a voting feed.
+Votes can only be cast by the individual shareholder with their NuShares in a running wallet.

-> Alice subscribes to Bob's data feed.
-When Bob makes a decision and shares it in his data feed, Alice's NuBits Wallet will automatically vote accordingly.
+An example would be when Alice subscribes to Bob's data feed wherein Bob publishes his voting decisions, Alice's future votes will match the votes configured in Bob's data feed.
+She only has to keep the wallet running and unlocked for minting with a network connection.